rfong/rflog/_posts/2021-06-25-brain-hygiene.md

 The [Momentum habit-tracker app](https://apps.apple.com/us/app/momentum-habit-tracker-routines-goals-rituals/id946923599) talks about the importance of *keystone habits* -- simple habits that help all the rest of your good habits fall into place.

 For me that's breakfast and always having something palatable to switch to if I zone out.
-I wrote down my "backup" projects on an index card on my desk, so hopefully that'll be helpful.
+I wrote down my "backup" projects on an index card on my desk so I can always see it.

+Best of luck in your distraction-curbing adventures!